Public health mitigation of COVID-19: Information technology

 Several mobile apps have been implemented or proposed for voluntary use, and as of 7 April 2020 more than a dozen expert groups were working on privacy-friendly solutions such as using Bluetooth to log a user's proximity to other cellphones.
 (Users are alerted if they have been near someone who subsequently tests positive.)

 On 10 April 2020, Google and Apple jointly announced an initiative for privacy-preserving contact tracing based on Bluetooth technology and cryptography.
 The system is intended to allow governments to create official privacy-preserving coronavirus tracking apps, with the eventual goal of integration of this functionality directly into the iOS and Android mobile platforms.
 In Europe and in the U.S., Palantir Technologies is also providing COVID-19 tracking services.

 In February 2020, China launched a mobile app to deal with the disease outbreak.
 Users are asked to enter their name and ID number.
 The app can detect 'close contact' using surveillance data and therefore a potential risk of infection.
 Every user can also check the status of three other users.
-If a potential risk is detected, the app not only recommends self-quarantine, it also alerts local health officials.
+If a potential risk is detected, the app not only recommends self-quarantine, but it also alerts local health officials.

 Big data analytics on cellphone data, facial recognition technology, mobile phone tracking, and artificial intelligence are used to track infected people and people whom they contacted in South Korea, Taiwan, and Singapore.
 In March 2020, the Israeli government enabled security agencies to track mobile phone data of people supposed to have coronavirus.
 According to the Israeli government, the measure was taken to enforce quarantine and protect those who may come into contact with infected citizens.
 The Association for Civil Rights in Israel, however, said the move was "a dangerous precedent and a slippery slope".
 Also in March 2020, Deutsche Telekom shared aggregated phone location data with the German federal government agency, Robert Koch Institute, to research and prevent the spread of the virus.
 Russia deployed facial recognition technology to detect quarantine breakers.
 Italian regional health commissioner Giulio Gallera said he has been informed by mobile phone operators that "40% of people are continuing to move around anyway".
 The German Government conducted a 48-hour weekend hackathon, which had more than 42,000 participants.
 Three million people in the UK used an app developed by King's College London and Zoe to track people with COVID-19 symptoms.
 The president of Estonia, Kersti Kaljulaid, made a global call for creative solutions against the spread of coronavirus.